Kika

 Dark and elegant, Kika sits tucked away from Wānaka's busy main street, but it shouldn’t be hard to find as every local seems to have eaten here and will gladly point you in the right direction.

 Aside from the Italian dish names and some of the international wines, this restaurant is like nothing else in the region.
-And that’s what Kika seems to do best – just when you think fancy restaurants have come up with every idea possible, this restaurant continues to push boundaries when it comes to both flavour and presentation.
+And that’s what Kika seems to do best, just when you think restaurants have come up with every idea possible, Kika continues to push boundaries when it comes to both flavour and presentation.
+Taking all this into consideration and with owner and chef James Stapely at the helm, it's no surprise to hear they've been awarded 2 Hats in the Cuisine Good Food Guide.

 There's plenty of piccolo to grande mouth-watering plates to share.
-However, you may need to enlist some help from your dining partner with making choices, and if choosing proves too tricky, you can put your trust in the chefs out back with the ‘Just Feed Me’ option where you'll get to enjoy a three-course meal from their picks of the day, matched with wine or beer if you’re feeling thirsty.
+However, you may need to enlist some help from your dining partner with making choices, and if choosing proves too tricky, you can put your trust in the kitchen with the ‘Just Feed Me’ option, where you'll get to enjoy a fantastic range of dishes (three small, a main, two sides, and a dessert!) picked by the chefs that day, matched with wine or beer if you’re feeling a food-pairing thirst.

-Words by Rosie Morrison & Photography by Nancy Zhou
+Words by Rosie Morrison & Photography by Anna Briggs

 Information not correct?
 Report an error